AlexZhang662/CSRmodel-application-example/README.md

 # CSRmodel-application-example
-In this example, we will show in detail the application steps of CSR models, and publish the corresponding original dataset and MATLAB code.
+In this example, we will show in detail the application steps of OSR (OSR-ReLU & OSR-Sig) models, and publish the corresponding original dataset and MATLAB code.